PabloFerrari027/input-mask-react/README.md

 # 🔥 input-mask-react

-In an extremely simple way, apply any input mask to your React project.
+**In an extremely simple way, apply input masks to your React project.**

 ---

 ## 🚀 About

-input-mask-react is a package for react with the aim of giving freedom to the developer to apply any input mask he wants!
+input-mask-react is a package for react that was created with the purpose of facilitating software development.
+Applying input masks is a common and often repetitive task, come to think of it, input-mask-react makes this process simpler for you.

 ## 🛠 Get Started